nestybox/sysbox-runc/README.md

-# sysvisor-runc
+# sysbox-runc

 ## Introduction

-`sysvisor-runc` is a fork of the OCI runc, modified for running containers that enhance regular Docker containers in two ways:
+`sysbox-runc` is a fork of the OCI runc, modified for running system containers.

-* It expands the types of programs that can run within the container.

-* It hardens the isolation of the container from the rest of the system.

-Refer to the [Sysvisor repo](https://github.com/nestybox/sysvisor) for more detailed info on Sysvisor.
+Refer to the [Sysboxd repo](../README.md) for more detailed info on Sysboxd.

 ## Dependencies

-`sysvisor-runc` tracks the OCI [runc](https://github.com/opencontainers/runc) repository as well as the OCI [runtime-spec](https://github.com/opencontainers/runtime-spec) repository.
+`sysbox-runc` tracks the OCI [runc](https://github.com/opencontainers/runc) repository as well as the OCI [runtime-spec](https://github.com/opencontainers/runtime-spec) repository.

-## Integration with other Sysvisor components
+## Integration with other Sysboxd components

-sysvisor-runc is tightly integrated with sysvisor-fs and sysvisor-mgr via gRPC.
-Refer to the [Sysvisor design doc](https://github.com/nestybox/sysvisor/blob/master/docs/design.md) for further info.
+sysbox-runc is tightly integrated with sysbox-fs and sysbox-mgr via gRPC.
+Refer to the [Sysboxd design doc](../docs/design.md) for further info.

 ## Building

-`sysvisor-runc` currently supports the Linux platform with various architecture support.
+`sysbox-runc` currently supports the Linux platform with various architecture support.
 It must be built with Go version 1.6 or higher in order for some features to function properly.

 In order to enable seccomp support you will need to install `libseccomp` on your platform.